 Anecdote

-The common woolly monkey is killed for its meat and captured to supply a parallel market for pets.
-For every young monkey sold, ten adult females will have been killed.
-With a low reproductive rate (one baby every two years), this species is struggling to cope with these threats as well as the changes which farming is inflicting on its habitat.
+This monkey is regularly killed for its meat and captured to supply a pet market.
+For every young monkey sold, ten adult females are killed.
+With a low reproduction rate (one young every two years), this species is struggling to cope with these threats, as well as with the changes that agriculture is inflicting on its habitat.